rasheedja/simplex-method/README.md

 ## Quick Overview

-The `Linear.Simplex.Simplex` module contain both phases of the simplex method.
+The `Linear.Simplex.Solver.TwoPhase` module contain both phases of the two-phase simplex method.

 ### Phase One